SVF-tools/WebSVF/README.md

     - 5GB of usuable Memory (RAM)

     The installation process will require approximately 3-4 hours based the system's hardware specifications.
-    __At *different points* during the installation, *the user will be required to put in their password* (refer to the installation videos linked below) so please take care, else the installation will timeout and will need to be run again.__
+    __At *different points* during the installation, *the user will be prompted to put in their password in the installation terminal window* (refer to the installation videos linked below) so please take care, else the installation will timeout and will need to be run again.__

     The installation process may run into errors during runtime (operation) because of network disconnects/timeouts or something else.
 Please run the code at the top of this README file for installing Code-Map-Web again.
 The installation will check all the steps and re-install from where the error occured.